Organization Structure#

 • Ringgold (optional): Ringgold numeric ID

-• parent (optional): Row number of the parent institution (see below)
+• parent (optional): The internal_id of the parent institution (see below)

-• usableAffiliation (optional): true or empty to to enable as author affiliation, false to disable
+• usableAffiliation (optional): true or empty to enable as author affiliation, false to disable

 Example CSV: